 The resonator design is verified with COMSOL finite element analysis (FEA).
 The 3D FEA model has a pair of interdigitated electrodes on top of LN on top of an air layer.
 Free boundaries are applied to the electrodes and the LN.
 The resonant modes are identified with an eigenfrequency analysis, and three modes were selected for the study: the S0 mode, a higher-order fundamental shear horizontal (SH0) mode, and a higher-order S0 mode.
 The electrical admittance is obtained by driving the electrodes with an AC voltage and a frequency domain sweep.
 The simulation results for the acoustic mode shapes and the electrical admittance are shown in Fig. 3.

-The resonators and resistivity devices are fabricated in-house on the same substrate, and a schematic of the resonator fabrication process is given in Fig. 4.
-First, release windows are etched through the LN and sacrificial amorphous silicon (a-Si) layer by argon gas ion milling.
+The resonators and resistivity devices are fabricated in-house on the same substrate.
+A schematic of the resonator fabrication process is shown in Fig. 4.
+First, release windows are etched through the LN and sacrificial amorphous silicon (a-Si) layers using argon gas ion milling.
 Next, metal is deposited onto the LN by electron beam evaporation in two deposition rounds.
-In the first round, 5 nm of Ti followed by 40 nm of Pt are deposited onto the LN for the electrodes.
-In the second round, an additional 40 nm of Pt is deposited to make the probe pads thicker.
+In the first round, 5 nm of Ti is followed by 40 nm of Pt, which is deposited onto the LN for the electrodes.
+In the second round, an additional 40 nm of Pt is deposited to thicken the probe pads.